 The empty suit will tell everyone they meet how they are a critical care paramedic, or worse signs their name with the initials CCEMT-P, as if that is really a thing.
 Taking a test that one can pass by reading a few books does not make you a critical care paramedic.
 I hold an FP-C because I am a good test taker, not because I have been vetted in any way or because I proved my proficiency, I just memorized a bunch of stuff.
 This might just be chauffer knowledge.
 The ability to speak the jargon and knowing the technical terms does not mean someone understands the “why” or second-order consequences of their actions.

 Empty suits love the virtue signaling act of raising awareness about an issue; believing that raising awareness about an issue is the same as doing something about an issue.
 It isn’t.
+Talking is not action.

 The EMS empty suit confuses looking professional with being a professional.
 They focus their energy more on fine turning appearances more than things like our medicine, empathy, and compassion, making sure everyone is dressed according to the guidelines is more important than assuring we are aligned with goals.

 Empty suits love to thank you for all that you do.
 Of course, they have no idea what it is that you do.